dev-jey/thesaurus-api/README.md

 >>> print synonyms
 ['huge', 'enormous', 'full', 'immense', 'tremendous', 'hefty', 'fat', 'colossal', 'sizable', 'substantial', 'massive', 'gigantic', 'considerable', 'vast', 'ample', 'brimming', 'bulky', 'bull', 'burly', 'capacious', 'chock-full', 'commodious', 'copious', 'crowded', 'extensive', 'hulking', 'humongous', 'husky', 'jumbo', 'mammoth', 'monster', 'packed', 'ponderous', 'prodigious', 'roomy', 'spacious', 'strapping', 'stuffed', 'voluminous', 'whopper', 'whopping', 'awash', 'heavyweight', 'walloping', 'a whale of a', 'heavy-duty', 'mondo', 'oversize', 'super colossal', 'thundering']
 ```
-As you can see, this finds all of the synoyms for the word "big" and places them into a listâ€“ however, few of these synonyms are good fits for the word.
+As you can see, this finds all of the synoyms for the word "big" and places them into a list– however, few of these synonyms are good fits for the word.
 In order to find the more relevant synonyms, you can use the function "findRankedSynonyms()".
 As an example:
 ```python
 >>> rankedSynonyms = findRankedSynonyms("big",3) # finds synonyms of rank 3.
 >>> print rankedSynonyms